NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/writingReqs.md

 ***

-A FRET requirement is an English (to be precise "FRETish") sentence containing up to six fields: *scope*, *condition*, *component*, *shall*, *timing* and *response*.
+A FRET requirement is a "FRETish" sentence, which is an English sentence containing standard boolean expressions.
+The FRET requirement can contain up to six fields: *scope*, *condition*, *component*, *shall*, *timing* and *response*.
 Three fields are mandatory: component, shall, response.
 There is a [grammar](../fretishGrammar/index.html ':include width=100% height=800px') for the allowable sentences.
 The grammar, displayed as "railroad diagrams", is accessible from this view by clicking on the question mark.
 Mind you, this is not for the faint-hearted.

 Here is an example requirement:
 <span style="color:gray">**"In flight mode the battery shall always satisfy voltage > 9"** </span>